 So, yesterday, when my grandsons accidentally let the dogs go, I felt my grandmothers looking on and smiling that I still had some adjusting to do.

 This question is not often asked, but rather shared as the statement, ‘I’m not artistic.’
-Dictionary.com offers that artistic is: “1. art; 2. showing skill or excellence in execution: artistic workmanship; 3. exhibiting taste, discriminating judgment, or sensitivity; 4.
+Dictionary.com offers that artistic is: “1. conformingtothestandardsofart; 2. showing skill or excellence in execution: artistic workmanship; 3. exhibiting taste, discriminating judgment, or sensitivity; 4. exhibitinganinvolvementinorappreciationofart; or 5. involving onlyaestheticconsiderations.
+So, it looks like there are several ways to be artistic.
+But how did ‘skill or excellence’ become equivalent to replication representation as a means of defining one’s artistic ability?

 Usually when my students or friends share their perspectives about their lack of an artistic nature/ability, I discover that they’re referring to a perceived lack of representational replication skill in their completed or expected execution – notably of a final product.
 This eye-on-the-replication-representational-prize perspective can get in the way of the ‘space’ needed for artistic creation – for making and creating art may require decision making, a discerning eye, analysis, and modification, but more importantly, it demands the freedom of happenstance.
 While discriminating judgement is necessary, and confidence in that judgement needs to be nurtured, serendipitous discovery occurs during process rather than deliberate map-following to a pre-determined end product.